Ye-Shwethway/MCQ-Quizzer/README.md

 This project is released under the MIT License.
 See `LICENSE` for details.

 ## Contact
-If you need help, open an issue or contact the maintainer at ye.shwethway13@gmail.com.
+If you need help, please open an issue on this repository and we'll respond there.